soham901/pairrogrammer/README.md

-# Pairrogrammer: Collaborator Matching App for CS Students
+# Pairrogrammer: Tinder but for project collaboration

 Welcome to the **Pairrogrammer** repository!
 This project is designed to help computer science students find the perfect collaborators for their projects based on shared skills, interests, and goals.
 With AI-powered recommendations, skill-based matchmaking, and gamification, **Pairrogrammer** aims to enhance collaboration within the CS community.